 Debt Reduction Strategies

-Unless you choose the "No Snowball" option, ALL of these strategies make use of the snowball "effect" where after you pay off your first debt you roll that payment into helping pay off the next one.
+Unless you choose the "No Snowball" option, ALL of these strategies make use of the snowball effect described above.
 For more information, see Dave Ramsey's article on the debt snowball effect, or read his book, "The Total Money Makeover".

-- Debt Snowball (Lowest Balance First): This method is the official debt snowball strategy.
+- Debt Snowball (Lowest Balance First): Even though the snowball effect applies to all of these strategies, the debt snowball strategy usually refers to the method of paying the lowest balance first.
 The benefit of this method is the psychological effect of seeing the number of debts disappear quickly.
-According to Dave Ramsey, it's important to build momentum and see success early on.
-After all, if it was easy to pay off debt, you probably wouldn't need this calculator. :)
+According to Dave Ramsey, it is important to build momentum and see success early on.
+After all, if it was easy to pay off debt, you probably wouldn't need this calculator.

 - Debt Avalanche (Highest Interest First): This strategy results in the lowest total interest, but depending on the balance of your higher interest loans, it may take you longer to see your first loan/debt completely paid off.
 If the difference in the total interest is not significant, than you may get more satisfaction and success from the Lowest Balance First method.